top of page

 Using OKR to Manage Performance is a Better Approach

-By Jackie Luo, TCV Growth Partner -
+By Jackie Luo, TCV Growth Associate -

 Over the years, we have seen many acronyms emerge for corporate performance management frameworks such as KPI (Key Performance Indicators), SMART (Specific, Measurable, Attainable, Realistic, and Time bound), and most recently - OKR (Objectives and Key Results).
 Among them, I like OKR the best.
 First, it’s forward looking, which encourages businesses to set audacious and aspirational goals.
 And second, it provides a tool to motivate and align the teams.